Cimeci/ft_transcendence/elk/ELK_todo.md

 # Littles Adds
-[x] Check about labels docker -> specificly into the filebeat [ ] If a second node is added => Define 1 shard into the template.json [ ] MetricBeats -> If it's possible without docker sockets [ ] Look how handle keystore with elk-certs container (es-certutil) [ ] Add a logrotate service + modify name pattern into Filebeat.conf
+[x] Check about labels docker -> specificly into the filebeat [ ] If a second node is added => Define 1 shard into the template.json [ ] Look how handle keystore with elk-certs container (es-certutil) [ ] Add a logrotate service + modify name pattern into Filebeat.conf

 # Clean Code
 [ ] Remove dev suppressions into entrypoin.sh from bootstrap-ilm =>  /!\ very important to keep a functionnal stack !!!
-[ ] Clean Docker compose -> use Dockerfiles and configurations files [ ] Defined ports into the .env
+[x] Clean Docker compose -> use Dockerfiles and configurations files [ ] Defined ports into the .env

 # Documentation Specs
-[ ] Specifications about root
+[ ] Specifications about root (subject reference)
 [ ] Specifications about env

 ## Security concern